 Professional athletes know the value of planned and controlled rest in helping improve performance.
 Don’t burn yourself out by consistently pushing your body to the point of exhaustion in every single training session.
 If you want to be able to play your best, always make rest one of your priorities.

-No matter how busy you may be, set aside time for self-care and make this time sacred.
+No matter how busy you may be, set aside time for self-care and make it sacred.
 Don’t move around your schedule because of other “more important” matters.
-Make rest a part of the big picture - after all, it’s an important element of your success.
+Make rest a part of the big picture—after all, it’s an important element of your success.

 Deep breathing and relaxation are under-emphasized techniques that can help improve an athlete’s physical performance and mindset.
 Just ten minutes of meditation can help you feel more calm and peaceful all throughout the day.

-Your imagination is a powerful tool that can help you relax - use it to create pictures and scenarios that will bring you pleasant thoughts.
-When you’re stressed, take ten minutes to visualise your dream vacation or to recall a happy memory.
-Additionally, imagining yourself achieving your goals will also help you help you stay calm, confident and motivated.
+Your imagination is a powerful tool that can help you relax.
+Use it to create pictures and scenarios that will bring you pleasant thoughts.
+When you’re stressed, take ten minutes to visualize your dream vacation or recall a happy memory.
+Additionally, imagining yourself achieving your goals will help you help you stay confident and motivated.

 Treat sleep like one of the most important ingredients of your success.
 If you sleep well, you will perform better.

-If you want to give your sore muscles a relief, treat yourself to a nice long Epsom salt bath that will help energize and rejuvenate your body.
+If you want to give your sore muscles a relief, treat yourself to a nice Epsom salt bath that will energize and rejuvenate your body.
 It’s a natural recovery aid that will help you feel better after pushing yourself in training.
-Whether you are a bodybuilder, runner or martial artist, you will surely benefit from the muscle treating benefits of an Epsom salt bath.
+Whether you are a bodybuilder, runner, or martial artist, you will surely benefit from a combination of Epsom salt and essential oils.